intelliot/x-address-proposal/src/README.md

 #### 1. Network ID

 This character is chosen to be `X` for production and `T` for test.
 These choices are arbitrary, but uppercase letters help to distinguish these addresses from existing addresses.
-They also look like a proper noun. `X` also forms a parallel with the name of the system (`X`RP Ledger).
+They also look like a proper noun. `X` also forms a parallel with the name of the system (`XRP Ledger`).

 #### 2. Base58-encoded Value